Superhero film: Economic importance

 Since the 2010s, superhero films have played a significant role in the film industry.
-According to The Hollywood Reporter, "With rare exception, even A+ stars aren't making what they used to" - making superhero films "one of the last ways for an actor to earn a major payday."
+According to The Hollywood Reporter, "With rare exception, even A+ stars aren't making what they used to"—making superhero films "one of the last ways for an actor to earn a major payday."
 They write that if an actor wants to get paid, they "have to put on a cape" and that characters like Spider-Man and Batman are more important than the actors themselves.

 Since 2022, superhero films (especially from the MCU) have seen more inconsistent performances.
-The Marvels (2023) had the worst box-office outcome for an MCU film since 2008's The Incredible Hulk amid a broader trend of box-office disappointments for superhero films.
+The Marvels (2023) had the worst nominal box-office outcome amid a broader trend of box-office disappointments for superhero films.
 Fans, critics, and actors alike have pointed to cultural fatigue and the exhaustion of well-used storylines to explain this sudden dip in earnings and popularity.
 On the other hand, director Joe Russo has suggested a "generational divide" in media consumption driving declining box office performances.